jiangyangzhou/defense_base/README.md

 ```
 python attack_main.py --model_path=your_weight_path --gpu_id=0      #For multiple gpus, set --gpu_id=1,2,3
 ```
+It will give natural acc and robust acc for your model.

 ### How to train a robust model
 Remain for you.